UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/importantnotes.md

 * On Windows 10, you can set each game to output to a different sound device.
 Right click the audio icon in the taskbar -> Open Sound settings -> App volume device preferences.
 Set the Output device for each game.

 * If a window somehow is focused during split screen, you can press Windows+B then to unfocus it.

+* If the program somehow crashes and input is locked, unlock input by pressing `Ctrl+Alt+Delete`